cinquin/mutinack/README.md

 Mutinack relies on the following libraries:

 - [Picard tools](http://sourceforge.net/projects/picard/) by the Broad
-Institute (MIT License, Apache License V2.0) and its bzip2, snappy and sun.tools dependencies: used to read BAM files.
+Institute (MIT License, Apache License V2.0) and its bzip2 and snappy
+dependencies: used to read BAM files.
 Some changes were made to improve performance (memoization of methods highlighted by profiling).

 - [JCommander](http://jcommander.org) by Cédric Beust (Apache License V2.0): used to parse command-line arguments